 Do surf the web, and do your research.
 Knowing your competitors is vital.
 You can assess what other brands or businesses are doing promotion wise.
 Subscribe to relevant newsletters and be abreast of industry news.
 Don’t blatantly copy competitors’ ideas, be inspired and adapt them.
 Also, avoid getting sucked into the wonderful Internet world of wasting time.

 Do write your own press releases and email them to relevant online magazines.
 Address the recipient by name, and take the time to slightly cater your message by using their name throughout, and by mentioning their publication, or cross-referencing a time you may have spoken with them, or even met them; and you are likely to get a response nearly 100% of the time.
 Post your news on free press release distribution sites, where you can also easily embed your pressroom into your own website, just like on the releases page of this site, I use PRLOG.
 Don’t email spam messages to everybody – that may work for a regular newsletter as a marketing strategy, but PR is all about relationship building and being personable.
-Do it right, and the effects are fantastic for your business.
+Do it right, and the results are fantastic for your business.